petermg/TheOcularMigraineMCP/README.md

 Installation.
 1. Make sure your device is in developer mode.
 If it isn't, watch this 60 second video here which shows you how: https://youtu.be/jB1gwgSpU3E

-2. Download the zip file "Install.zip" https://github.com/petermg/TheOcularMigraineMCP/releases/download/v1.0/Install.zip and extract it to any folder on your computer.
+2. Download the zip file ["Install.zip"](https://github.com/petermg/TheOcularMigraineMCP/releases/download/v1.0/Install.zip) and extract it to any folder on your computer.

  ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/248e2c89-a0fa-4906-b4dd-612938073e33)

-3. Download the latest version of The Oculus Migraine apk file from the latest releses here: https://github.com/petermg/TheOcularMigraineMCP/releases
+3. Download the latest version of The Oculus Migraine apk file from the latest releses [here.](https://github.com/petermg/TheOcularMigraineMCP/releases)

 4. Take the APK you downloaded and drag and DROP it onto the bat file named "Installation.bat" from the zip file "Install.zip" that you extracted earlier and follow the onscreen prompts.
 DO NOT CLOSE THE BAT FILE WINDOW after the file has been installed!
 Press any key to continue as it then runs the command "adb tcpip 5555" which opens up the port on the Quest for this application to authenticate itself on the very first run.
 This is the one and **ONLY** time your PC will be required for this!